To the Hilbert class field from the hypergeometric modular function

 For, it holds $\alpha =\psi (z_1)\notin F$.
 Due to Shimura's Main theorem, the singular value of the canonical model $\psi (z)$ at $z_1$ generates the Hilbert class field of $M_0$.
 Observing the fact $h(M_0)=1$, it must hold $\psi (z_1)\in F(i\sqrt{\rho})$.
 Because $\alpha$ is pure imaginary.
 We may put $\psi (z_1)=i\sqrt{\rho}$ up to a factor in $F$.

-(step 7) As a direct consequence of (step 6), In the case (b), it holds $\psi (z_1)\notin F$ and $\psi (z)= \tilde{\varphi}$. \end{proof} \begin{rem} As we mentioned in Remark \ref{excluderem}, we had to exclude two cases, Class II and Class XII, from our consideration.
+(step 7) As a direct consequence of (step 6), In the case (b), it holds $\psi (z_1)\notin F$ and $\psi (z)= \tilde{\varphi}$. \end{proof} \begin{rem} As we mentioned in Remark \ref{excluderem}, we had to exclude two cases, (2) and (12), from our consideration.
 We believe that even in these cases there would exists an explicit description of the canonical model in terms of the hypergeometric modular function.
-Still note that, due to Shimura's main theorem, we obtain only the Hilbert class fields of imaginary quadratic fields for Class II.
-So, Class XII remains to be interesting. \end{rem}
+Still note that, due to Shimura's main theorem, we obtain only the Hilbert class fields of imaginary quadratic fields for (2).
+So, the case (12) remains to be interesting. \end{rem}